jdhelget/DMIT1508-Notes/simple-select.md

 	- SELECT: A comma-seperated list of columns and/or expressions
 	- FROM: A set of one or more (joined) tables
 	- WHERE: Filter the results based on column values
+	- GROUP BY:
+	- HAVING:
+	- ORDER BY:

 -- SIMPLE SELECT EXERCISE 1